Bluetab/td-dd/README.md

 # /truedat Data Dictionary

-TdDD is a back-end service developed as part of True Dat project that supports the genearation of a Data Dictionary
+TdDD is a back-end service developed as part of Truedat project that supports the genearation of a Data Dictionary

 ## Getting Started